vincent-himpe/MMbasic-GPIO-Library/README.md

 - GPIO : integer 0 to 29 or more (depending on CPU)
 - State : 1 or 0 where 1 = Isolated, 0 = Connected
 >[!WARNING]
 >ONLY on RP2350.
-Attempting this on RP204 will throw and error
+Attempting this on RP2040 will throw an error

 Puts the PAD in isolation mode.
 This is a feature of the 2350.
 It allows disconnecting the internal peripherals from the PAD cell without needing to reconfigure them upon reconnection.